DataBranner/AlgorithmPlay/python_anagrams/README.md

 ### Design

-Anagrammic equivalence between two words is determined by stripping punctuation, forcing to all lower-case, and sorting the characters — producing and "alphagram" of each word.
+Anagrammic equivalence between two words is determined by stripping punctuation, converting all characters to lower-case, and sorting the characters — producing an "alphagram" of each word.
+See "Decisions" below for more information.

 There are three versions of the program: